craftcms/docs/docs/5.x/extend/plugin-guide.md

 :   Used to name your Composer package for the plugin.
 (See Composer’s [documentation][package name] for details.)
 We recommend prefixing the second segment (after the `/`) with `craft-`, to help identify that this is a Craft plugin.
 For example, `pixelandtonic/craft-recipes`.

 Namespace
 :   The root namespace that your plugin’s classes will live in.
 (See the [PSR-4] autoloading specification for details.)
-Note that this should _not_ begin with `craft\`; use something that identifies you, the developer.
+Note that this should _not_ begin with `craft\`; use something that identifies you, the developer or vendor.

 Plugin handle
 :   Something that uniquely identifies your plugin within the Craft ecosystem.
 (Plugin handles must begin with a letter and contain only lowercase letters, numbers, and dashes.
 They should be `kebab-cased`.)